 Talk about it: Are the potential benefits of online voting worth the risks?

-If schools gave civics classes the same importance as some other subjects, like math or science, would we see higher voter turnout by young people?
+If civics classes were mandatory in schools, would we see higher voter turnout by young people?

 It’s hard to know for sure, but research shows that the more youth know about politics, the likelier they are to be engaged citizens.

-Part of being a future voter is having the knowledge to understand the issues and make an informed decision when going to the polls.
-This is called civic literacy, and it includes:
+Part of being a future voter is gaining the knowledge to understand the issues and make an informed decision when going to the polls.
+This is called civic literacy and includes:

 - voting